QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 (1 Corinthians 11:27, NIV [E])

-The Logic [I]: "Discerning the body" involves two layers of verification:
+The logic [I]: "Discerning the body" involves two layers of verification:

 - Vertical Verification: Recognizing the elements are spiritually linked to the sacrifice of Christ.